gaehlerm/SoftwareEngineering/README.md

 # 20. Refactoring
 // “If you wait until you can make a complete justification for a change, you’ve waited too long.” – Eric Evans “Code rots.
 I don’t know how it’s physically possible but I’ve seen it.” – Robert C. Martin aka Uncle Bob

+## There will be change

+If code lives long enough, it will have to adapt to change.
+The build system might change, the database might change, and you'll have to adapt yourself to the new environment.
+This is almost inevitable.
+Only if you write extremely low level code with hardly any dependencies you might be save.
+Or you write mobile apps that are guaranteed to last only 1 or 2 years.
+Thus you have no choice but to adapt to the changing environment.
+Your code has to stay flexible.
+You have to keep it in shape.

 ## Keeping code in shape